-Check Stations (MCA 87-6-218)

-All hunters are required by law to stop as directed at all designated check stations on their way to and from hunting areas, even if they have nothing to be checked.
+Check Stations (MCA 87-6-218) - All hunters are required by law to stop as directed at all designated check stations on their way to and from hunting areas, even if they have nothing to be checked.

-Disturbing Traps or Trapped Animals (MCA 87-6-601(5))- A person may not destroy, disturb, or remove any trap or snare belonging to another person or remove wildlife from a trap or snare belonging to another person without permission of the owner of the trap or snare, except that from March 1 to Oct.
+Disturbing Traps or Trapped Animals (MCA 87-6-601(4)) - A person may not destroy, disturb, or remove any trap or snare belonging to another person or remove wildlife from a trap or snare belonging to another person without permission of the owner of the trap or snare, except that from March 1 to Oct.
 1 of each year a person may remove any snare from land owned or leased by the person if the snare would endanger livestock.
 This requirement does not apply to a law enforcement officer acting within the scope of the officer's duty.

-Excess Take Resulting in an Unlawfully Harvested Animal (CR)

-Excess take is defined as the take of a legally harvestable species after the season is closed or an individual's possession limit has been met.
+Excess Take Resulting in an Unlawfully Harvested Animal (CR) - Excess take is defined as the take of a legally harvestable species after the season is closed or an individual's possession limit has been met

-Hunters: If you or a member of your hunting party shoots a wolf that results in an unlawfully taken animal, you should notify an FWP game warden or 1-800-TIP-MONT (1-800-847-6668) immediately and follow their instructions.
-DO NOT transport the animal until you've received instructions.
-Trappers: If a wolf trapper catches a wolf beyond the legal limit and the wolf is uninjured, the trapper must contact FWP within 24 hours to potentially have the wolf fitted with a radio collar and released to assist FWP in management efforts.
-Depending upon circumstances that may include history of livestock depredations in the area and other radio collars already in place, FWP may prescribe these wolves be lethally removed.
-All wolves that are injured must be dispatched by the trapper immediately.
-All excess take of wolves that are dispatched must be reported within 24 hours to a designated FWP employee or an FWP regional office and the skull and pelt must be presented to FWP within 10 days.
+- Hunters: If you or a member of your hunting party shoots a wolf that results in an unlawfully taken animal, you should notify an FWP game warden or 1-800-TIP-MONT (1-800-847-6668) immediately and follow their instructions.
+DO NOT transport the animal until you've received instructions. - Trappers: If a wolf trapper catches a wolf beyond the legal limit, the wolf must be released.
+FWP requests to be contacted to assess the potential to fit the wolf with a radio collar for management purposes.